Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-48-laid-bare.md

 **Are those roles ever in conflict?**

 *"Always.
-But the thing is that Stonebacks don’t destroy just for the joy of destruction… though don’t think there ain’t great joy in that.
+But the thing is that Stonebacks don’t destroy just for the joy of destruction... though don’t think there ain’t great joy in that.
 But that ain’t why we do it.
 We destroy to protect what we built, and to secure what we provided for others."*

 **What do you mean, by ‘great joy in destruction?’**